danrasband/twitterhatespeech/readme.md

 Our main goal for this project is to provide the public with open and simple visualizations about the proliferation of hate speech on Twitter using (behind the scenes but open to everyone to explore) machine learning algorithms.
 Our dashboard answers questions such as:

 - How bad is the hate speech situation now on Twitter?
-Is it getting better or worse over time?
 - What are the hashtags used by people promoting hate speech?
 - Who are the worst offenders and how visible they are in the network?
 - What are the hotspots of hate speech across the globe?